-- Replacement dwellings broadly comparable to the size, scale and bulk of the dwelling being replaced and of an appropriate scale and character to their location; or - 2. the subdivision of existing residential dwellings; or - 3.
-Reuse of suitably constructed redundant, disused or historic buildings that are considered appropriate to retain and would lead to an enhancement to the immediate setting.
-The building to be converted should have an existing lawful residential or non-residential use and be ten years old or greater; or - 4.
-Temporary accommodation for workers (including seasonal migrant workers), to support established and viable rural businesses where there is an essential need for a presence on the holding, but no other suitable accommodation is available and it would be of a construction suitable for its purpose and duration; or - 5.
+Replacement dwellings broadly comparable to the size, scale and bulk of the dwelling being replaced and of an appropriate scale and character to their location; or the subdivision of existing residential dwellings; or considered appropriate to retain and would lead to an enhancement to the immediate setting.
+The building to be converted should have an existing lawful residential or non-residential use and be ten years old or greater; or

+Temporary accommodation for workers (including seasonal migrant workers), to support established and viable rural businesses where there is an essential need for a presence on the holding, but no other suitable accommodation is available and it would be of a construction suitable for its purpose and duration; or

 Full time agricultural and forestry and other rural occupation workers where there is up to date evidence of an essential need of the business for the occupier to live in that specific location.